 The Minnesota Department of Human Services (DHS) requires all Minnesota licensed child care programs to complete a Child Care Emergency Plan.
 Find out more using the following resources:

-Child Care Aware of Minnesota offers a training, entitled Child Care Emergencies: Be Prepared, to help programs increase their knowledge of emergency preparedness and write an emergency plan.
+Child Care Aware of Minnesota offers several trainings to help programs increase their knowledge of emergency preparedness and become familiar with writing an emergency plan.